JoshPaulie/goonbot5/readme.md

 **goonbot** is a swiss-army-knife bot used in my private discord server.

-It's well documented, strongly typed, and extensible
+It's well documented, strongly typed, and extensible.

+> Although gb5 is not meant to be cloned and expanded on, I did my best to follow best practices so other outsides could understand what's going on within the project

 ### Powered by
 - Pycord (Discord API)